48 Hours in Seattle, Washington

 DINNER: Cafe Flora 6pm-8pm

 After a full day of activity and stimulation, we recommend dining at a restaurant that is rejuvenating for both your mind and body.
 Surrounded by a variety of flora, you can enjoy innovative plant-based cuisine at Cafe Flora, often considered the best vegan restaurant in the city.
 Once you dine at Cafe Flora, it will be hard not to compare any future vegan restaurant to their impeccable rotating seasonal menu.
-You can be assured you will end your trip to Seattle on a high note.
+You can be assured you will end your 48 hours in Seattle on a high note.